MansoorMajeed/archived-esc.sh-hugo/content/blog/2018-04-01-nextcloud-setup-ubuntu.md

-+++
-author = "Mansoor A"
-categories = ["Ops", "Selfhost", "Linux", "HomePage"] date = 2018-04-01T00:07:00Z
+---
+author: Mansoor A
+categories:
+- Ops
+- Selfhost
+- Linux
+- HomePage
+date: "2018-04-01T00:07:00Z"
-description = ""
+description: ""
-draft = false
+draft: false
-url = "nextcloud-setup-ubuntu"
-summary = "Setting up a private NextCloud server for Contacts, Files, Calendars, Tasks and even video calling" tags = ["Ops", "Selfhost", "Linux", "HomePage"] title = "Setting up Nextcloud on Ubuntu"
+summary: Setting up a private NextCloud server for Contacts, Files, Calendars, Tasks and even video calling

-+++
+tags:
+- Ops
+- Selfhost
+- Linux
+- HomePage
+title: Setting up Nextcloud on Ubuntu
+url: nextcloud-setup-ubuntu
+---

 Nextcloud is like Dropbox, except that you host, control and own your data.
 Nextcloud is one of the most amazing open source software available out there.
 It can do a lot of things.
 A few of my favourites are: